A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - Part 5: Harrowing the Hook - xp, creatures done

 ### General TO DO
+  - Increase XP to 3000, plus 10% contingency.
-  - Treasure allocation - replace old treasure with new level guidelines
+  - Treasure allocation - replace old treasure with new level guidelines.
+  - Review and feedback to the discord channel.

 ### Party Level and Target Allocation of Treasure